-suspended and then dismissed her, or whether they could or should have accommodated her in some other way.
+[48] I do not have the authority to determine whether the employer's actions or policy in response to the PHO was unlawful.
+Equally, I do not have the authority to decide whether the employer breached any of the Appellant's rights as an employee when they suspended and then dismissed her, or whether they could or should have accommodated her in some other way.
 The Appellant's recourse against her employer is to pursue her claims through her union, in Court, or any other tribunal that may deal with those particular matters.

-[52] The purpose of the El Act is to compensate persons whose employment has terminated involuntarily and who are without work.
+[49] The purpose of the EI Act is to compensate persons whose employment has terminated involuntarily and who are without work.
 The loss of employment that is insured against must be involuntary.
-This is not an automatic right, even if a claimant has paid El premiums.
+This is not an automatic right, even if a claimant has paid EI premiums.

-[53] In my view, the Appellant did not lose her job involuntarily.
-This is because the Appellant chose not to comply with the employer's policy requirements, set out in response to the PHO, and which led to her suspension and then dismissal.
+[50] In my view, the Appellant did not lose her job involuntarily.
+This is because the Appellant chose not to comply with the employer's policy, that was set out in emails in response to the PHO, and which led to her suspension and then dismissal.
 She acted deliberately.